The Nutritional Benefits of Butter from Grass fed Animals

 Beyond just being delicious, grass-fed butter boasts high amounts of CLA.
 According to various studies, CLA has been shown to have cardio-protective properties.

-This powerful fatty acid may help reduce body fat while increasing lean muscle mass - critical factors in promoting cardiovascular health.
-Not only does this give your taste buds something more substantial, but it also supports your ticker.
+This powerful fatty acid may help reduce body fat while increasing lean muscle mass, both critical factors in promoting cardiovascular health.
+Not only does this give your taste buds something more substantial, but it also supports your heart.

 Omega-3 Fatty Acids - The Anti-Inflammatory Heroes

 Oftentimes, we're made aware of the potential for omega-6s to induce inflammation when consumed in excess.
-But did you know that the omega-3 fatty acids found in grass-fed butter are anti-inflammatory heroes?
+But the omega-3 fatty acids found in grass-fed butter have anti-inflammatory properties.

-Next time you reach for the butter, remember this.
-Omega-3s, proven to dial down inflammation - a significant heart disease culprit, could be your heart's best friend.
+Next time you reach for the butter, remember that omega-3s are shown to dial down inflammation, a significant heart disease culprit.

 Essential Fatty Acids in Grass-Fed Butter